-Circumstance Proof Required Sudden illness or dependents' chronic illness that requires periodic intensive treatment (up to 7 days duration) Medical certificate Compassionate grounds, for example a death or serious illness of a close family member Appropriate official document Unplanned personal, family or work commitments Appropriate official document A delay or breakdown in the supply of materials or similar, to an individual or group of candidates Appropriate official document i.
-Students are required to submit an application for Assignment Extension at least five working days before the stipulated submission date.
+Circumstance Proof Required Sudden illness or dependents' chronic illness that requires periodic intensive treatment (up to 7 days duration) Medical certificate Compassionate grounds, for example a death or serious illness of a close family member Appropriate official document Unplanned personal, family or work commitments Appropriate official document A delay or breakdown in the supply of materials or similar, to an individual or group of candidates Appropriate official document

-- ii.
+- i.
+Students are required to submit an application for Assignment Extension at least five working days before the stipulated submission date. - ii.
 Application for Assignment Extension shall be on the form prescribed for this purpose. - iii.
 Approval of Assignment extension shall be the responsibility of the Head of Programme. - iv.
-Successful applications shall be granted a new time and submission date. - v.
+Successful applications shall be granted a new time and submission date, of not more than 7 calendar days after the original assignment deadline - v.
 Applications that are rejected shall be accompanied by reasons for the request being rejected. - vi.
 Students shall be given a timely response to their application, in writing, - vii.
 An extension to an assignment shall be up to seven working days after the initial submission date. - viii.
 Assignment extensions may be given to students without application, at the lecturer's discretion, subject to the approval of the Head of Programme.
 For example, in instances where mandatory/important resources for the completion of the assignment are not readily available.